skearya/me/src/projects/bsstats.md

-site to show various Beat Saber info from:
+a site to aggregate Beat Saber player statistics

+---

+data collected from

 - ScoreSaber
 - BeatSaver (soon!)